nramc/nramc/README.md

 # 👋 Hi, I’m Ram (@nramc)

-I'm a **Senior Java Web Developer** with a strong focus on **Java** and **Springboot**.
+I'm a **Java Web Developer** with a strong focus on **Java** and **Springboot**.
 I have extensive experience in building robust, scalable, and maintainable web applications, with a keen interest in exploring new frameworks and tools.

 ## 👀 Interests
 - **Full Stack Web Development**: Passionate about developing end-to-end web applications using modern frameworks and best practices.